jspsych/jsPsych/docs/extensions/jspsych-ext-webgazer.md

 ## Functions

 In addition to the jsPsych webgazer-* plugins, the jsPsych webgazer extension provides a set of functions that allow the researcher to interact more directly with WebGazer.
 These functions can be called at any point during an experiment, and are crucial for building trial plugins that interact with WebGazer.
 All of the functions below must be prefixed with `jsPsych.extensions.webgazer` (e.g. `jsPsych.extensions.webgazer.faceDetected()`).

+### start()

+Performs initialization of webgazer, including requesting permissions from the user to access the camera.
+Returns a `Promise` that resolves when the camera is initialized and fails if the camera cannot be accessed, e.g., because the user denies permission.
+This is handled automatically if using the `webgazer-init-camera` plugin or setting `auto_initialize` to `true` in the extension parameters.

+### isInitialized()

+Returns `true` if `start()` has been successfully called at some point, and `false` otherwise.

 ### faceDetected()